ProfPorkins/Coronavirus-NanoForce/docs/Entities-Components.md

 ECS Note: Entities in this code are composed of components, as ECS describes, but they are not only composed of components.
 Entities may have other state and logic that modifies their state, which is different from ECS where only systems have logic that modifies state.

-The following diagram provides an overview of entities in this code.
+The following diagram provides an overview of then entities in this code.

 ![Entities Diagram](https://github.com/ProfPorkins/Coronavirus-NanoForce/blob/trunk/docs/images/Entities.png)